isontheline/pro.webssh.net/src/docs/documentation/becoming-external-tester.md

-# Becoming an External Tester
+---
+title: Beta Enrollment
+---

+# Beta Enrollment

 !!! danger "Read this before getting started"
     * Crash logs and statistical information related to your use of WebSSH Beta App will automatically be provided to Apple and WebSSH Team as part of TestFlight.
     * You may submit suggestions and ideas to WebSSH Team.